nitaku/networkview/README.md

 networkview
 ===========

-An SVG node-link diagram widget, using D3.js.
+An SVG node-link diagram widget, made with D3.js.